 - Weight Loss: A meal plan will be developed based on your personal goals, lifestyle, nutrient and caloric needs.
 Continued follow-up is available for on- going support.

 - Pediatric Nutrition: Normal nutrition needs and feeding practices will be discussed.
 Family consultation is encouraged when dealing with childhood obesity.
 The dietitian will provide support and direction in developing a nutrition plan for your child’s needs.

 - Weight Gain: When you are trying to gain weight, or you have a poor appetite, it is important to choose high calorie, high protein foods.
 The dietitian will create a meal pattern to help you reach your weight goals.

-- Healthy Weigh for Life: You have heard it all before...eat right, exercise and stop the fad dieting.
-Still confused about the right steps toward a healthier body weight or need someone to help you be accountable?
-Join the Healthy Weigh for Life classes at Fairfield Medical Center.
-Put your knowledge into practice with weekly guidance from a registered and licensed dietitian and group support creating quick meal ideas; sorting out the truth about healthy carbohydrates, protein and fat; and discovering the sources of your excess calories.
-Discover an exercise program that works just for you with the support of a personal trainer and group circuit training.
+- Healthy Eating for Life: You’ve heard it all before… eat right, exercise, and stop the fad dieting.
+Still confused about how to take the right steps toward achieving a healthier body weight, or need someone to help you be accountable?
+Join the Healthy Eating for Life classes at Fairfield Medical Center.
+Put your knowledge into practice with weekly guidance from a registered and licensed dietitian and support from your classmates.
+We’ll discuss ideas for creating quick and healthy meals, learn how to navigate restaurant menus, sort out the truth about healthy carbohydrates, protein, and fat, and identify ways to overcome the barriers that have been holding you back.
+This 8-week program will also feature guest speakers to discuss topics such as exercise and emotional eating.
 For more information, call (740) 687-8468.

 Diagnosis-based Nutrition Programs